int128/kauthproxy/README.md

 Forwarding from [::1]:57866 -> 8443
 ```

-Kauthproxy opens the browser and you can access the Kubernetes Dashboard.
+It opens the browser and you can access the Kubernetes Dashboard.

 ## Usage